International expansion of Netflix: 2014: Further European and India expansion

-By September 19, 2014, the service was also available in Austria, Belgium, France, Germany, Luxembourg, Switzerland and India.
+By September 19, 2014, the service was also available in Austria, Belgium, France, Germany, Luxembourg, and Switzerland and India.
 While reception throughout the rest of Europe and India was relatively warm, it was fairly hostile in France because of fears that the launch of Netflix would begin to ruin the country's "cultural exception" – its focus on culturally specific media.
 This led to Netflix's decision to create a series called Marseille, essentially a remake of its hit series House of Cards within a French context and one of the company's first non-English language shows.

 Prior to its international expansion in 2010, Netflix's subscriber base grew on average by 2.4 million people a year.
 Following its arrival in Canada, Latin America, and eventually Europe, its subscriber base has grown on average by 7 million people a year, making international expansion key to Netflix's continued growth in the global marketplace.
 Notably, the company has over 20 original shows planned for release in 2015 and 2016.
 In that bunch are Netflix's first non-English language series.

 In 2013, Forbes magazine estimated that international streaming accounted for 15% of the company's value.
 Netflix has subscribed approximately 30% of households in the United States.
 If able to replicate that in the United Kingdom and Scandinavia alone the company would add 12 million users.